rouven0/DCC-Controller-Android-App/README.md

 For more information, read the [*Developers Guide for CBUS*](https://www.merg.org.uk/merg_wiki/lib/exe/fetch.php?media=public:cbuspublic:developer_6b.pdf)

 ## Important notes
-For now, only the *CBUS-Console* is working because:
-- The controller Tab doesn't work for now.
-Only the Layout is already made (will be updated and extended later)
-- The interactive Layout and menu buttons are still hardcoded.
+The interactive Layout and menu buttons are still hardcoded.

 ## How it works
 *Your train-controlling unit and the android device must be connected with the same Network*